rajgoel/course-business-analytics-fundamentals/05-lecture/slides.md

 </div>

----
+===

-### MIP Solver
+## MIP Solvers

-There is a variety of free and commerical solvers for mixed integer programs.
+There is a variety of free and commercial solvers for mixed integer programs.

 Therefore, our focus is on modelling integer programs and not on knowing the solution algorithms.